VIDEO: Australian Surfer Narrowly Escapes Shark After He Was Alerted By Drone

 But one person saw the shark.

-Drone operator Beau Monks was using a drone to surveil the waters when he saw the animal, which appears to be over six feet long.
+Drone operator Beau Monks was using a drone to surveil the waters when he saw the animal, which appears to be more than 6 feet long.
 He broadcast a warning to people in the water and caught the encounter on video.

 "It sort of came out of nowhere, then went right up to Matt.
 It moved pretty fast.
 I was tracking it and notified the lifeguards and used the speaker on the drone to get everyone out of the water," Monks said in the statement.
 "Within 10 seconds it was at the surfer and five seconds later it was gone."

 The drone operator told Wilkinson to return to the beach.
-The surfer didn't realize what a close call he had until he reached the sand.
+The surfer didn't realize what a close call it was until he reached the sand.

-"I got to the shore feeling a bit weird and the lifeguards showed me the footage, and I realised how close it came without knowing it was there," he said.
+"I got to the shore feeling a bit weird and the lifeguards showed me the footage, and I realized how close it came without knowing it was there," he said.
 "It looks like it's going for my leg and it's changed its mind."

-It's possible the noise from the drone scared away the shark, Monks told the Australian Broadcasting Corporation, according to The Guardian.
+It's possible the noise from the drone scared the shark away, Monks told the Australian Broadcasting Corp., according to The Guardian.

 "I'm not entirely sure why the shark decided to turn away at the last minute.
 It could have been something as simple as just bumping into his leg rope, or it might have been the drone," Monks said.
 "Marine creatures have been known to dart away when the drone does come over."